GerritLuimstra/Sanito/README.md

 # Sanito
-The lightweight Validator / Sanitizer built using PHP
+The tiny lightweight Validator built using PHP

 Usage: